fieldtrip/website/tutorial/chieti/wholebrain.md

 ## Introduction

 {% include markup/info %}
-This tutorial contains hands-on material that we use for the [MEG connectivity workshop in Chieti](/workshop/chieti2015).
+This tutorial contains hands-on material that we used for the [MEG connectivity workshop in Chieti](/workshop/chieti2015).
 {% include markup/end %}

 In this tutorial we will analyse a single-subject MEG dataset from the [Human Connectome Project](http://www.humanconnectome.org).

-The experiment in which this data was acquired is described in detail [here](/tutorial/shared/hcp_motort).
+{% include /shared/tutorial/hcp_motort.md %}

 This tutorial follows on the [MEG virtual channels and seed-based connectivity](/tutorial/chieti/virtualchannel) tutorial and continues with the data that has already partially been computed there.

 ## Procedure